-Our Pittsburgh-based railroad and FELA lawyers represent injured or killed railroad workers and their families in FELA claims, and people and families whose loved ones have been injured or killed in railroad crossing and train derailment accidents, in Pennsylvania, West Virginia, and Ohio.
+Our Pittsburgh-based PA, WV & OH railroad and FELA lawyers represent injured or killed railroad crewmembers, track maintenance workers, and their families in FELA claims, and people and families whose loved ones have been injured or killed in railroad crossing and train derailment accidents, in Pennsylvania, West Virginia, Ohio, and around the U.S.

 We handle these types of cases on a contingent fee basis.
 We also advance the costs for the lawsuit, including the fees of experts and consultants.
 This means a client will not owe us a fee unless and until there is a settlement or judgment in the client’s favor.
-When/if such occurs, the client would then owe us the agreed-to fee and any case expenses (such as court reporter charges, medical records fees, expert witness fees, etc.) which the client had previously agreed in writing were also its responsibility.
+When/if such occurs, the client would then owe us the agreed-to fee and any case expenses (such as court reporter charges, medical records fees, expert witness fees, etc.).

-Having been deeply involved in personal injury litigation for collectively more than 40 years, we understand the medical issues surrounding the injuries that can happen in these types of accidents, particularly orthopedic and neurologic issues.
-We also know how devastating, both economically and emotionally, it can be to lose one’s ability to earn a living.
+Having been deeply involved in personal injury and wrongful death litigation for collectively more than 45 years, we understand the medical issues surrounding the injuries that can happen in railroad injury and wrongful death cases, including orthopedic and neurological injuries.
+We also know how devastating, both economically and emotionally, it can be to lose one’s ability to earn a living, or for a family when a loved one loses their life.

 Q: I’m a railroad worker and was injured on the job.
 Is my work-related injury covered by workers’ compensation?